xdaimon/secret_code/README.md

-This is code for a part of a super secret coding challenge I took.
+This is code for part of a super secret coding challenge I took.